I don't believe that it will.

 All that now remains is to bake it.

 With flour-encrusted hands, I plop the dough into a hot pan and lid it.
 In 20 minutes, a heavenly aroma perfumes the air, and my thoughts are dancing with dreams of crusty, bakery-style bread.
-And in 30 minutes the moment of truth had arrived.
+And in 30 minutes, I got to peek at my loaf as I removed the lid, but still had to wait another agonizing 10 minutes.
+After 40 minutes, the moment of truth had arrived.

-Beneath the lid of my French oven lies a perfectly-crusted, bakery beautiful, rustic loaf of bread!
+There in my French oven lay a perfectly-crusted, bakery beautiful, rustic loaf of bread!

 And, true to my word, I flipped out.